ChessWorld.net - Play Online Chess

 A chess tactic is a short sequence of moves that limits the opponent's options and results in tangible gain.
 While strategy is the long-term plan, tactics are the punches that knock the opponent out.
-Below is a comprehensive library of 56+ tactical motifs, organized by theme.
+Use the filters below to find specific patterns.

 Attraction Rating: 1000+